 - You will provide your full name and billing address on the signed Project Contract at the outset of the Project; you will inform me immediately of any change in these details.

-- Any reasonable and necessary expenses incurred in completing the Project, including postage, travel, travel and meeting time, and stationery, will be itemised on my invoice and reimbursed by you when the invoice is paid.
+- You will pay any reasonable and necessary expenses incurred in completing the Project, including postage, travel, travel and meeting time, and stationery at my hourly rate (minimum one hour).

 - Documents sent to me by post, courier or email will be sent at your expense and risk.

 - If, at an early stage in the Project, it becomes apparent that it requires significantly more work than anticipated in the Project Contract, the agreed fee and deadline will be renegotiated.

 - If you alter the brief before completion of the Project or request additional work, we will renegotiate a new agreed fee and deadline and the fee and deadline originally agreed in the Project Contract will no longer apply.